bachmacintosh/hyoukeisan/README.md

 2. Open the Sheet, and go to **Tools > Script Editor**.
 This will create a Google AppsScript Project that is bound to your Google Sheet; give it a recognizable Project Name in the top left corner of your screen
 3. `clasp clone` your newly created project into an empty folder
 4. `git clone` this repository into said folder
+5. Run `npm install` to install required dependencies
-5. Code and test by doing a `clasp push` to your own AppsScript Project
+6. Code and test by doing a `clasp push` to your own AppsScript Project

 ## Contributing